driusan/bug/README.md

 Other commands:
-	env	 Show settings that bug will use if invoked from this directory dir	 Prints the issues directory to stdout (useful subcommand in the shell) pwd	 Alias of dir
-	help	 Show this screen
+	env	 Show settings that bug will use if invoked from this directory pwd	 Prints the issues directory to stdout (useful subcommand in the shell) roadmap	 Print list of open issues sorted by milestone version	 Print the version of this software help	 Show this screen

-$ bug create I don't know what I'm doing
+$ bug create Need better help
-# (Your standard editor will open here for you to enter a description, save it when you're done)
+(Your editor opens here to enter a description)

 $ bug list
-Issue 1: I don't know what I'm doing
+Issue 1: Need better help

 $ bug list 1
-Title: I don't know what I'm doing
+Title: Need better help

 Description:
 The description that I entered

 $ bug purge
-Removing issues/I-don't-know-what-I'm-doing
+Removing issues/Need-better-help

-$ bug create Need better formating for README
+$ bug create -n Need better formating for README
-# (Your editor opens again)

 $ bug list
 Issue 1: Need better formating for README